 • An enrolled agent (EA) does not need a college degree; rather they must demonstrate special competence in tax matters by passing all three parts of the IRS Special Enrollment Examination.
 An Individual with 5 years of relevant employment with the IRS may apply for enrollment to become a tax agent (EA) without taking the exam.

 • The EA Exam.
 Officially known as the Special Enrollment Examination (SEE) is a three-part exam administered by Prometric on behalf of the Internal Revenue Service.
 Each part is taken as a separate 100 question EA exam and you will have 3.5 hours to answer all questions for that part.
 A candidate may re-take each part up to four times each testing period.

-Skillmaker Career Consulting will teach live classes at the Rockville Centre Campus of Molloy College.
+Skillmaker Career Consulting will teach live online classes in conjunction with Molloy College.
 Skillmaker Career Consulting provides students with a high quality alternative to the mass market review programs at an affordable price.
-The advantage to this study is outstanding, experienced faculty comprised of top-rated accountants and current IRS agents who can share true situational experiences on how to prepare for presentation before the IRS.
+The advantage to this study is outstanding, experienced faculty comprised of top-rated accountants and former IRS agents who can share true situational experiences on how to prepare for presentation before the IRS.
 Skillmaker Career Consulting uses the materials offered by Gleim Academy Exam Study Guide which includes:

 - Free Online questions

 - Performance Measurements